 Signing for the Academic Handbook indicates that students have received this information, including the statement in the Introduction, above, "Garrett-Evangelical students, including those of other religious traditions, agree by their enrollment to accept these procedures and criteria as part of their theological education and to be bound by them."

-The complete text of the Special Needs document, including criteria for evaluation, is available on myGETS at the office links for Academic Affairs and the Dean of Students.
+The complete text of the Special Needs document, including criteria for evaluation, is available on myGETS from the Office of Student Life.

 INDEX